microsoft/macaw/README.md

 evaluated in batch mode.
 It can also integrate with a user interface, which allows user studies and data collection in an interactive mode, where the back end can be *fully algorithmic* or a *wizard of oz* setup.

+Macaw could be of interest to the researchers and practitioners working on information retrieval, natural language processing, and dialogue systems.

 ## Features